You are here

 How do your benefits work? — All you have to do is bring in your statement of eligibility to the Bloomsburg University’s Registrar's Office, located in the Student Services Center building.
 Just fill out the packet that they have there.
 Be prepared to fill out additional required documentation, depending on your situation.

 If you are a service member with disability or special need, you may apply for accommodation in the Student Service Center on the bottom floor of the building.
-The Office of Accommodative Services for Students with Disabilities offers a wide range of activities designed to support and enhance the performance of students with disabilities.
+The Students with Disabilities Center offers a wide range of activities designed to support and enhance the performance of students with disabilities.

 Services can include but are not limited to:

 - auxiliary aids